iaroslav-ai/convex-envelopes-py/README.md

 You need python 2.7 to use this repository, together with standard python scientific computing routines like numpy, scipy.
 The easiest way to install those is to use [Anaconda distribution.](https://www.continuum.io/downloads).

 This code should work on Windows, Mac OS and Linux.
-If not, please let me know.
+If not, please let us know in the issues.